As a teacher may have said, “there is no such thing as a stupid

 - To create a new bug report, navigate to the desired repository and

-Issues → New Issue.
-Figure 7.3.1 shows the creation of a new bug report.
+Figure 7.4.1 shows the creation of a new bug report.

 Here are some basic guidelines for creating useful bug reports: